DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Attack, Mystic Entangle
    - Description: You channel your abilities to tie your target in place.
    - Resource: Minor or Major
-   - Mechanic: You make a Mystic Attack draw on 1/3 (Minor/Major) characters, expending the Power Points.
+   - Mechanic: You make a Mystic Attack draw on 1/3 (Minor/Major) characters, expending the Energy Points.
 On a hit, target(s) are Entangled.
    - Prerequisites:
       + Power: Attack, Mystic
       + Role: Support Caster